NickDGreg/NickDGreg.github.io/about.md

 There were some organisations that were obviously valuable, but me joining them - was that valuable?
 What’s one more Googler?

 Maybe startups have something to offer?
 But they didn’t look worthwhile to me.
-Another “AI” driven data analytics company helping You to Understand Your Customers, even if they claimed to be Building the World of Tomorrow… … Today, I was not inspired.
+Another “AI” driven data analytics company helping You to Understand Your Customers, even if they claimed to be Building the World of Tomorrow… Today.

+I was not inspired.

 I took a job where I thought I would learn the most.
 I tried not to stress about the output.